COVID Vaccine - Frequently Asked Questions

 Are the vaccines safe?

 Yes.
 Both Moderna and Pfizer vaccines completed Phase III trials which showed both safety and effectiveness.
-Since their release, more than 18 million people have already received an initial dose.
+Clinical trials included diverse participants.
+As of May 2021, more than 247 million people have already received a dose.
 Post release monitoring is in place and so far has only demonstrated a few severe allergic reactions, all of which were treated successfully.
 These allergic reactions are very rare and similar to reactions that can happen with other vaccines, medications, or some foods.
 Mild systemic side effects are most common after the second dose and include tiredness, body aches, and headaches, most of which last only 1-2 days and are treated with rest or over the counter medications.

-The vaccine (from the University of Nebraska Medical Center):
+The vaccines (from the University of Nebraska Medical Center):

 Is the vaccine effective immediately?

-Will the vaccine protect people from the newer strains of the virus?
+Will the vaccines protect people from the newer strains (variants) of the virus?

 If a person has already had and recovered from COVID, do they still need to get vaccinated?